-Help us protect and restore the native Hawaiian forest that captures the rain and provides our water:
+The mission of Aloha Pu‘u Kukui is to protect and restore the native Hawaiian forest that captures the rain and provides our water.

 The Pu‘u Kukui watershed is a precious native Hawaiian forest which works as a natural sponge to capture the water used by the entire West Maui community.
 It is home to plant and animal species that exist nowhere else in Hawai‘i, or anywhere else.